-Effective stewardship is evident within the Governing body and senior leadership and has been maintained during the period post-merger.
+Effective stewardship is evident within the Governing body and senior leadership and has been maintained during the period and Governors are confident in challenging the SLT for assurance.

 Prime priorities have included the levelling up of facilities to ensure a good standard of learning environment at all colleges.
-In addition, HRUC has successfully progressed its initiatives relating to the T Level pilots, the Mayor's Construction Academy and its launch as an Institute of Technology along with Brunel University and local high profile employer partners Heathrow and Fujitsu.
-Governors are confident in challenging the SLT for assurance.
-This was very evident during the year both pre and post-merger with RUTC; the strong governance presence on the merger Joint Steering Group provided a strong strategic steer and clear focus on protecting the culture and assets of HRUC.
+In addition, HRUC has successfully progressed its initiatives relating to the T Level pilots, the Mayor's Construction Academy and its launch as an Institute of Technology along with Brunel University and local high profile employer partners Heathrow and West London Business.

 Breadth of governance expertise is strong.
-There is a good balance of skills and experience on the Governing Body, with background knowledge of previous RUTC Governors represented on the HRUC Corporation.
-A Governors' skills audit was undertaken during the merger discussions with RUTC and identified specific expertise in Finance, HR, Local authority, local business, Education and Partnerships.
+There is a good balance of skills and experience on the Governing Body.
 The Governance meeting structure was well managed and very well attended during the last year.
 Governing Body and sub-committee meetings were undertaken through a mixture of on-site meetings and online/ remote attendance.
 Online meetings were managed via the Teams platform and governor engagement was strong.
-The Corporation also ran two Governor Training and Strategy days during the year (October 2022 and April 2023) which were held in person at a conference venue.
-However, some governors and external speakers attended remotely and this mixed medium was actually very successful.
-The ongoing use of the Board Intelligence cloud platform for sharing Governing Body papers in a timely and consistent manner, proved an asset.
+The Corporation also ran two Governor Training and Strategy days during the year (October 2023 and April 2024) which were held in person at a conference venue.
+However, some governors and external speakers attended remotely and this mixed medium was very successful.
+The ongoing use of the Governorhub cloud platform for sharing Governing Body papers in a timely and consistent manner, proved an asset.
 Corporation reports are detailed and timely and allow good challenge of College senior leaders.
 There has also been a focus on keeping the Corporation fully briefed on all aspects of Inspectorate Updates.

-Governors know the College and understand its strengths and weaknesses well; this was clearly demonstrated and noted within the report relating to the last Ofsted Inspection visit (February 2023).
-Corporate Goal KPIs and a supporting Quality Dashboard information provide a good overview and sufficient detail to allow Governors to challenge and assess progress against agreed targets.
+Governors know the College and understand its strengths and weaknesses well.
+Corporate Goal KPIs and supporting Quality Dashboard information provide a good overview and sufficient detail to allow Governors to challenge and assess progress against agreed targets.
 There is a strong focus on educational performance at the Governing Body meetings and within the Quality Curriculum and Student sub-committee.
-The additional local governance structure - the SSCs at each of the Colleges - allows close scrutiny and challenge of the detail of each College performance.
-There was active involvement of Governors in the Strategic Planning process for the merger with RUTC and this has been taken forward at the Governors' Strategy Days.
+The additional local governance structure - the SSCs at each of the Colleges - allows close scrutiny and challenge of the detail of each College's performance.
 The Corporation Members and Governance Professional undertake an annual comprehensive self-assessment of the HRUC governance function against internal College KPIs as well as the Code of Good Governance for English Colleges.